CleverCloud/documentation/content/doc/quickstart/_index.md

 {{< /cards >}}

-{{% details title="💰 Add-on Billing" closed="true" %}}
+##### Add-on Billing

 There are two kinds of billing:

 * Per-month billing: Add-ons with fixed resources (storage, CPU and RAM)
 * Per-usage billing: Add-ons based on consumption, like [FS Bucket]({{< ref "doc/deploy/addon/fs-bucket.md" >}}) and [Cellar]({{< ref "doc/deploy/addon/cellar.md" >}})

-{{% /details %}}

 {{< callout type="warning" >}}
-Add-ons having a free plan are meant for testing purposes.
-They are for not production usage.
+**Free Plan:** Add-ons having a free plan are meant for testing purposes, not production usage.
 These add-ons usually rely on shared resources, resulting in variable, non-guaranteed performances and stability.
 Shared clusters may not be running the same version as dedicated instances.
 {{< /callout >}}

 {{< callout emoji="📊" >}}
-**Note:** Per usage billing will be taken on runtime credits each day, while per-month add-ons will create a new line in the monthly invoice.
+**Your invoice:** Per usage billing will be taken on runtime credits each day, while per-month add-ons will create a new line in the monthly invoice.
 {{< /callout >}}

 {{< tabs items="Create an add-on for an existing application,Link an existing add-on to your application" >}}